 An open central volume housing a glass box floating stairway is also found at our Summit house in Beverly Hills.

-Summit House Beverly Hills modern luxury home with entryway glass staircase
+Summit House Beverly Hills luxury home with modern architectural design & open plan, open volume interior

 Horizontal volume is found in the living room of our Trousdale house.
 The sliding glass walls open, allowing the room to expand outdoors, and while this space is not vertically tall, the horizontal volume ensures an expansive feeling.

-Trousdale Beverly Hills modern home indoor outdoor living room with sliding glass walls and views
+Trousdale luxury Beverly Hills mansion with modern indoor outdoor living room with sliding glass walls

 Skylights